EnriHeller/myBudget/README.md

 # My Budget

 This is a managing tool for a personal budget.
-With this app, you can create and edit your money movements (incomes and outflows).
+With this app, you can save, create and edit your money movements (incomes and outflows).
 Too, you will see the total balance of all registered operations.

 ---
 ## Requirements